News We Care About Wrap Up – 5.23.08

 Dear God no.

 In recent months, many people were worried that, with games like Nintendogs and Brain Age becoming amazingly huge hits, that the hardcore gaming sector would take a huge hit.
-I never thought it was ever really going to happen, as there are still a lot of games geared towards true gamers coming out in the next year or so, but this rumor has me worried. → Do a barrel read!
+I never thought it was ever really going to happen, as there are still a lot of games geared towards true gamers coming out in the next year or so, but this rumor has me worried.
+Although this is just one game, it can mean more.
+And with Nintendo usually being the trend setter on their own consoles, you can bet your sweet corn-hole that others may follow suit. → Holy crap, show me more!

 Doctor, I can’t find a (WipEout) Pulse!